tasesmuemils/100DaysOfCode/README.md

 # day 14 14.11.2017
 Finished my 4th tmplate.
 Less colors, more getting around with icons and position.
 One thing is bothering me about footer after float, but I will check that deeper.
 I have only two chapters left in HTML/CSS book and I hope I will finish at least one one of those tomorrow.
 Also, I got Adobe Ilustrator on my Linux Ubuntu.
 I will try to design flat potrait of my self for my portfolio page, but that is for the future.

+# day 15 16.11.2017
+Didnt do nothing yesterday and I feel pretty bad about my self.
+So I finished Jon Duckett HTML/CSS book and now Im reading Jon Duckett JavaScript/jQuery book.
+Its only begining and I think few next week I will concentrate only on this book.
+Still everyday I will write down my progress on the book here.